victoraLab/clonality/README.md

 #clonality

-The clonality package function helps to define B or T cell repertoire clonality automatically.
+clonality is an R package for automated clonotype assignment of B or T cell receptor sequences.
+It helps identify clonal relationships based on V gene, J gene, and CDR3 similarity, including optional fuzzy subclustering.
+Also, it supports various data formats including IMGT output and 10x Genomics filtered_contig_annotations.tsv.

 #Instalation: